 In recent years the FF-SIG workshops host the GOFC-GOLD Fire Implementation Team meetings.

-The Special Interest Group Forest Fires is chaired by Prof. Ioannis Gitas from the Aristotle University of Thessaloniki, Greece
+The Special Interest Group Forest Fires is chaired by Dr. Daniela Stroppiana from the Italian National Research Council (Consiglio Nazionale delle Ricerche, CNR), Italy.

 Burned area mapping, Peloponnese, Greece